Tirito6626/easy-api-docs-ru/docs/functions/$isImage.md

 # $isImage
-Check if an image ID was loaded.
+Check if an image ID was loaded

 ### Parameters:
 | Name          | Type        | Description                             | Optional |